QuentinRa/blog.quentinra.dev/tools-and-frameworks/random/websites/canva.md

 <div class="row row-cols-lg-2"><div>

-Canva is a popular website to create multiple documents such as slides, resumes, simple text documents etc. ✏️
+Canva is a popular website for creating multiple documents such as slides, resumes, simple text documents, etc. ✏️

 This page mostly contains some hacky solutions in JavaScript to automate painful and tiring tasks.